amorriscode/anthonymorris.dev/data/books/how-to-think-like-a-roman-emperor.md

 Donald weaves the story of Marcus Aurelius' life with the practical ideas of Stoicism.
 Ever since I read Sapiens, I've been wanting to read more history, so I enjoyed that perspective.
 It doesn't have the exact same affect as reading Marcus' own words, but it's definitely more accessible.

-> Waste no more time arguing about what a good man should be; be one. </br> ~ Marcus Aurelius
+> Waste no more time arguing about what a good man should be; be one. <br> ~ Marcus Aurelius

 Marcus makes being a good person sound easy.
 Our human instincts make sure that isn't the case.
 But, we can apply the ideas of Stoicism on a daily basis.
 Stoicism is similar to meditation.
 It's a _practice_.
 It takes time to get complete control of ourselves.